Thursday, March 4, 2021

 Galway’s Niamh Hanniffy with Grace Walsh of Kilkenny.
 Mandatory Credit ©INPHO/Tommy Dickson

 Kilkenny famously retrieved an early six-point deficit against Cork in last year’s All-Ireland semi-final to book a place in the decider.
-The two-time All-Ireland winner feels that the win against their old rivals in their own backyard was a critical moment that gave the whole panel the confidence that they could go one better than they had in the three years prior to 2020.
+The two-time All-Ireland winner feels that the win against their old rivals in their own backyard was a critical moment that gave the whole panel the confidence needed to go one better than they had in the three years prior to 2020.

 “Beating them in their home ground gave us a great belief that we could go on and win the All-Ireland,” said Walsh.